Homes in Disrepair

 The owner is always responsible for the maintenance of a home, but who that is depends and the standard to be met depends on what type of tenure you have:

 - All homes must meet the Tolerable Standard.
-If a home does not meet the Tolerable Standard the council must ensure that it is either:
+If a home does not meet the Tolerable Standard the council must take legal action to ensure that it is either:

 - closed to prevent it being used as a home (if attached to any other home), or